rtCamp/Frappe-Manager/docs/commands/self.md

 Run docker compose against a bench with all of its compose files already wired up.

 Everything after the bench name is handed to docker compose untouched, so any subcommand and flag it accepts works here.

+docker compose runs with the bench directory as its working directory, so a relative path in the arguments resolves there and not against the directory you called fm from.

 **Usage**: